 Come and See (Fill Out This Form To Visit)

 Jesus didn't ask for blind faith.
 He invited people to come with Him and learn.
 His disciples recruited simply by saying "come and see" (John 1:46).
 We invite you to do the same.
-Come to one of our gatherings and hang out.
+Come hear the Gospel (Good news about salvation in Christ).
 Spend some time around people who love Jesus and love each other.
-Restoration doesn't happen through blind faith.
-It happens when you see God for who He is and respond accordingly.
-Ask God to reveal Himself.
-Ask questions of His people.
-Look at the evidence for Jesus, not just historical evidence (though that is important), see the evidence of His restoration in the lives of His people.
-Seeing God make things new right now is possibly the most compelling evidence for Jesus.
-The point is that you don't need to make any commitments right now.
-Just experience Jesus with us for a while.
+Salvation happens when God draws you to Jesus (John 6:44) and you respond with repentance and faith (Romans 10:9-10).
+Read God’s Word (the Bible).
+Look at the evidence for Jesus, not just historical evidence (though that is important), ask questions.
+See if this is true.
+It is.

 Believing in God is one thing.
 Putting your trust in Him is another.
 A lot of people say they believe in God.
 Not many people trust Him with everything; not many let Him change them.
 Those that do are restored to the life God created them to live.
 Here is what is involved in trusting in Jesus: